top of page

 First-time day auditors may attend one day free of charge.

-For students and adults enrolled in more than one session, we offer a $100 discount for each additional session.
+For students or adults enrolled in more than one session, we offer a $100 discount for each additional session.

 Payments